 With a long history of bringing file integrity monitoring innovations to market, CimTrak’s SmartFIM™ quite simply provides a superior solution to your needs.
 By maximizing the features available to you and minimizing solution complexity, CimTrak ensures the highest return on investment (ROI) and the lowest total cost of ownership (TCO) when compared with competing solutions.

 Knowing what changed is only part of the story though.
-Advanced FIM solutions like CimTrak give you a deeper dive into changes by not only letting you know exactly what changed, but also other forensic details such as:
+Advanced file integrity monitoring (FIM) solutions like CimTrak give you a deeper dive into unauthorzed changes by not only letting you know exactly what

 As these threats are unsignatured, many will find their way through perimeter defenses and attempt to take up residence in your infrastructure.
 Each day seems to bring news of the latest breach of payment card data.
 Proactively being alerted to changes can mean the difference between eliminating a threat quickly, or losing your customer’s personal information